LycheeOrg/Lychee-Docker/README.md

 ### Create admin account during first run

-When the ADMIN_USER and ADMIN_PASSWORD (or ADMIN_PASSWORD_FILE) are set an admin user will be created during the first run.
+When ADMIN_USER and ADMIN_PASSWORD (or ADMIN_PASSWORD_FILE) are set an admin user will be created with those credentials during the first run.
+Otherwise Lychee will prompt in the browser when first loaded.

 ### Docker secrets